vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 ```

 ## Environment properties
-Finally, Actuator will automatically detect all the environmental properties, which start with `info.`.
+Finally, Actuator automatically detects all the environmental properties, which start with `info.`.
 You can try it by adding a new property to your `application.properties`, which starts with `info.`.

 ```properties
 info.my-custom-property=What a nice property!
 ```

-Then it will be returned by the `/info` endpoint.
+Then it is returned by the `/info` endpoint.

 ```json
 {"my-custom-property":"What a nice property!"}
 ```

-What's useful is that it will show properties from various sources, not only `application.properties`.
+What's useful is that it shows properties from various sources, not only `application.properties`.
 - Environment variables
 - Command line arguments
 - Servlet Config/Context params